mrowdy/slemgrim.github.io/_drafts/http2-push-in-detail.md

 ![HTTP/2 push waterfall][http2-push-waterfall]

-Compared to the inlining example we now can download all assets parallel, while still hain separate files which can be cached by the browser.
+Compared to the inlining example we now can download all assets parallel, while delivering separate files which can be cached by the browser.